by Texas Homesteader ~

-But fingerless gloves allow you to use your fingertips to work your smartphone or your fingers for picking up things while still offering warmth to your hands.
+But fingerless gloves allow you to use your fingers to work your smartphone or for picking up things while still offering warmth to your hands.

 Oh how I wanted them!
 So I started shopping, hoping I would find a pair that I would love.

-But then I saw a post from The Mind To Homestead that wrote about ways to upcycle long socks into hand warmers and (here’s the kicker) it took NO SEWING!
+But then I saw someone share ways to upcycle long socks into hand warmers and (here’s the kicker) it took NO SEWING!

 None.
 Nada.
 Zilch.

 Sewing a button back on a shirt may be the very edge of my ability.
 And I’m not gonna lie, the result still probably won’t be pretty.

 Rewind back to last year when I bought a pair of bright pink socks.
 Although I loved the color & design, they were full calf-length socks.
 And after wearing them all day I had painful marks at the top where the elastic cuff was.